pennchildlanglab/lookit-protocol-templates/README.md

 * **toddler-lookingtime-boilerplate.js:** for toddler looking time studies
 * **schoolage-kids-boiletplate.js:** for school-age kid studies

+For more details on how to use these templates and a preview of how each of them would look on Lookit, please see the [lab wiki](https://wiki.childlanglab.com/protocols/lookit-templates).

 If you spot a problem with any of the current templates or would like to request a new template, please create a new issue on Github!